6 Tulips for Every Garden

 Looking to fill a large area of your garden with minimal bulbs, look no further than Tulip Daydream.
 Planting just a few of these tulips will brighten up your garden and provide you with years of blooms (yes! if you care for them properly, they will keep coming back!).
 A variety that also likes lots of sun, make sure to plant this in an area where it gets plenty of light throughout the day as well as some shade during the afternoon hours if possible.

-The large flowers bloom from late April through to May and at height of 55 cm are perfect for cutting and adding pops of color inside or even using them as centerpieces at dinner parties or other special occasions.
+The large flowers bloom from late April through to May and at a height of 55 cm are perfect for cutting and adding pops of color inside or even using them as centerpieces at dinner parties or other special occasions.
 The Tulips should be planted in well-draining soil that is nutrient-rich and high in organic matter such as composted leaves for the best results.

 Black Parrot – Parrot Tulip

 A stunning and elegant addition to any garden is Black Parrot.
 The dark purple petals with beautiful, twisted edges make it a must-have.
 Blooming in mid to late spring (Late April – May), pairing it with a simple late white tulip (ex.
-City of Vancouver) can make for a stunning a classic display.
+City of Vancouver) can make for a stunning classic display.

 Or if you are looking to make a statement in a floral arrangement, Black Parrot can add an air of elegance.
 As they love the sun, make sure they are planted in an area that gets lots of light but is also sheltered from severe winds to stop them from blowing over.